jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 This will make your debugging much easier.

 While already specified above, you may not use anything from the Arithmetic library for this problem.
-You will get a 0 if you use a subtractor or an adder; create that logic using gates.
+You will get a 0 if you use the built-in adder or subtractor; create the logic for those operations using gates.
 You will also lose points if you are using a ripple-carry adder; see above for more details.

 8. Error correcting [30]